sdsouto/nyc-tlc-tip-prediction/README.md

 **Conclusion**

-These models can assist taxi drivers in predicting the likelihood of receiving a generous tip.
+These models can help to identify the primary factors influencing fare amount and assist taxi drivers in predicting the likelihood of receiving a generous tip.
 However, to quantify the exact impact of each factor on tip amount, a parametric model should be considered.
 Additionally, incorporating data on riders' past tipping behavior could further enhance the model's predictive capabilities and provide more actionable insights for taxi drivers.